dhardestylewis/thesis/GUIDELINES.md

 - Create a `TODO` item for reviewing UNREVIEWED logs

 #### 4.2 Version Control
+- **No Rebase**: Never rebase shared branches without explicit user approval.
+Merge is preferred for preserving history.
-- Commit frequently with descriptive messages
+- **Commit**: Commit frequently with descriptive messages.
-- Push to remote after each logical unit of work
+- **Push**: Push to remote after each logical unit of work.

 ### 5. TODO Management